johnlinnane/secure-prog-app/README.md

 `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Will need to get the secure-prog-app/.env file off me, which contains the secret environmental variables

 # React